 So, you’ve decided to take the plunge.
 Travel all the way up to the north of Scotland, get on a ferry, and travel 32km offshore to explore the grandeur of the Orkney Islands.
 Maybe you’ll fly, but having a car on the other side will be extremely useful, as the Orkney Islands are quite expansive.
 There are more than 70 islands that make up Orkney, only about 20 of which are inhabited.
-We love exploring Orkney on our tours, too.
+We love exploring Orkney on our small-group tours, too.

 As you've likely gathered from the name of this blog post, Orkney is the perfect place for those who love a bit of history.